hairizuanbinnoorazman/blog/content/posts/20200309_tryingKnativeFromScratch.md

         - image: nginx
 ```

-Instead, we can try with the yaml below
+Instead, we can try with the yaml below.

 ```yaml
 apiVersion: serving.knative.dev/v1 # Current version of Knative